Bernie (2011 film): Cast

+Additionally, the various unnamed townspeople in the film are portrayed by: Marjorie Dome, Tim Cariker, Fern Luker, Jack Payne, Sonny Davis, Chris Humphrey, Ann Reeves, Kay Epperson, Ira Bounds, James Baker, Kay McConaughey, Kristi Youngblood, Kenny Brevard, Margaret Bowman, Mollie Fuller, Tanja Givens, Glenda Jone, Travis Blevins, Sylvia Forman, Martha Long, Jo Perkins, Reba Tarjick, Dale Dudley, James Wilson, Teresa Edwards, Billy Vaticalos, Rob Anthony, Tommy Kendrick, Pam McDonald, Kathy Gollmitzer, and Cozette McNeely.

 Production

 The film was based on an article in Texas Monthly magazine by Skip Hollandsworth, who co-wrote the screenplay with Linklater.
 Principal photography took 22 days, during September–October 2010, in Bastrop, Smithville, Georgetown, Lockhart, Carthage, and Austin, Texas.

 The film mixes documentary conventions with fictional elements.
 There are talking-head interviews with Carthage townspeople; some of the talking heads are actors, while some are townspeople playing themselves.

 Linklater said the screenplay that he co-wrote with Skip Hollandsworth was a boring read, and that "the gossip element almost kept the film from being made, because it reads boring.
 I said, 'But they’ll be funny characters.
 I could just imagine the accents.'”

+The film is dedicated in memory of Rick Dial, who portrayed funeral home director Don Leggett in the film.

 Release

 The film's world premiere was as the opening-night film of the 2011 Los Angeles Film Festival.
 Millennium Entertainment released the film on April 27, 2012.